br3ndonland/vue-mastery-notes/vue-mastery-vue3-typescript-intro.md

 - TypeScript adds types:
   - Tuple (like an array, but with predefined length)
   - Enum (set "friendly names" for values)
 - Simple types are added to variables like `isComplete: boolean = false`.
 Note that type names are lowercase in this syntax.
+Also note that, for this type, the default value is `false`.
 - Complex types like arrays need to define not only the data type, but which data types it should contain.
 An array of strings might be defined like `let shoppingList: string[] = ["eggs", "kale", "sweet potatoes"]`.
 - Functions have types in a couple of places:
   - Function parameters (arguments)